strapi/strapi/docs/docs/how-to-install-packages.md

 # Best practices for installing packages in Strapi

 When working with the Strapi monorepo, it's important to follow best practices for installing packages to avoid potential issues and ensure consistent results.
 Instead of using the standard **`yarn add`** command, we recommend using **`yarn lerna add <package_name> --scope @strapi/<module_name>`** for installing packages.
+Actually, you may encounter the following error using `yarn add`:

+`An unexpected error occurred: "expected workspace package to exist for \"@typescript-eslint/typescript-estree\'`

 This approach uses Lerna, a tool for managing JavaScript projects with multiple packages, to ensure that the package is installed in the correct location(s) and version across all modules that include it.
 The **`--scope`** flag specifies the specific module(s) that the package should be installed in, ensuring that it's only installed where it's needed.